-A boater's worst nightmare is ending up in the water alone.
-Immediately you are fighting time and statistics in a race against death.
-Being alone in the water is no laughing matter.
+Perhaps a boater's worst nightmare is ending up in the water alone.
+Thus begins the mental and physical battle between man and the elements, fighting time and statistics in a race where winner takes all.

 A few years ago, Long Island boater Mike Diaz won that race, but not before spending 17 hours treading water and fighting the tides of Long Island Sound after his kayak capsized.
 He credits his survival not on the miracle of being found by a passing boater, rather, his lifejacket.
 In the riveting video below, Diaz explains how it all happened and how he managed to persevere in the face of doom.

 (U.S. Coast Guard video by Petty Officer 3rd Class Andrew Barresi)

 Boaters University: Safety & Rescue at Sea (SPECIAL OFFER!)